rockettheme/docs/Docs/wordpress/themes/fresco/demo_maintop.md

 ![][demo2]

 The Gantry Social Buttons widget creates a floating set of social buttons on the left side of the page.
-Filling this out is fairly straightforward as you'll want to add your various social URLs to their respective fields before hitting **Save**.
+Filling this out is fairly straightforward as you will want to add your various social URLs to their respective fields before hitting **Save**.

 #### Text

 ![][demo3]

 The second Text widget in the section is made a lot like the first.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="smallpaddingtop">